 Discussing the student issues that matter to you

-- Give updates and feedback about the things they are working on.
+- Elected representatives can give updates and feedback about the things they are working on.

-- Discuss, organise, and support campaign, events and projects and ideas.
+- Students can discuss, organise, and support campaigns, events and projects.

-- Debate policy proposals, and vote on whether to approve them to become the political policy of the union
+- Students debate policy proposals, and vote on whether to approve them to become the political policy of the union.

-You can also submit your ideas in collaboration with a Part-time Officer
+You can also submit your ideas in collaboration with an elected representative or Network

-Please use the Policy Proposal Template to formally submit a proposal for debate at Union Council - do get in touch with Student Voice for help with this if you are not sure what to do!
+Please use the Policy Proposal Template to formally submit a proposal for debate - do get in touch with Student Voice for help with this if you are not sure what to do!

 Dates of future Meetings: